Maulikkkk/rideJoin/README.md

 ✅ Built with modern frontend stack (**React + Tailwind**)
 ✅ Clean and responsive UI
 ✅ Fully deployed on **Vercel**
-✅ Built as part of my **initial development phase** to polish React skills
+✅ Built as part of my **initial development phase** to polish React skills.

 ---